Syn-Tax/cross-domain-am/reports/honours/body/03_datasets.md

 The audio data first had to be downsampled from 44.1kHz to the 16kHz which is best accepted by the Wav2Vec2 transformer [@baevskiWav2vec20Framework2020] among many others.
 This can easily be achieved using FFmpeg^[https://ffmpeg.org/].
 In the case of QT30, first audio had to be extracted from the video, and collapsed into a mono track before it could be downsampled, this was also easily achieved with FFmpeg.

 Next, start and end times for each locution in the argument graph need to be found, to allow the audio to be split per-locution (and therefore per node).
 This can be achieved using Connectionist Temporal Classification (CTC) [@gravesConnectionistTemporalClassification2006] as exposed by PyTorch's forced alignment api^[https://pytorch.org/audio/].
-CTC allows a model to classify a the data at a certain timestep into one of several categories (in this case each letter) considering the data at surrounding timesteps.
+CTC allows a model to classify the data in a certain timestep into one of several categories (in this case each letter) considering the data in surrounding timesteps.
 This then provides the probability distribution across a set of tokens, for each timestep (known as a frame).
 For a forced alignment task, these tokens are typically each letter of the alphabet and a blank token.
 The blank token is used for frames which cannot be classified as any other token (e.g. silence).

 \begin{figure}[h]
 \centering